-Summary of Actuarial Assumptions and Methods
+ACTUARIAL SECTION Summary of Actuarial Assumptions and Methods

-Actuarial Assumptions and Methods

-Recommended by the Actuary and adopted by the Board of Investments.
-The actuarial assumptions used to determine the liabilities are based on the results of the 2004 Investigation of Experience Study.
-New assumptions were adopted by the Board effective for the June 30, 2004 valuation.

-Actuarial Cost Method

-Entry Age Normal Cost Funding Method.

-Actuarial Asset Valuation Method

-Three-year smoothed method based on the difference between expected and actual market value of assets as of the valuation date.
-The expected market value, with three-year smoothing valuation basis for all assets, was adopted effective for the June 30, 2000 valuation.

-Under an interim, short-term funding policy that is in effect through the June 30, 2008 valuation only (see Note E), funds in the Contingency Reserve in excess of 1% of the actuarial value of assets are included as valuation assets for funding purposes.
-In any year in which the funding ratio is otherwise less than 100%, a portion of the STAR Reserve may be considered as part of the valuation assets to bring the funding ratio up to 100%.
-The portion of the STAR Reserve that is not available for treatment as valuation assets is the amount determined to be sufficient to fund the permanent STAR benefits expected to become payable through July 1, 2009.

-Amortization of Unfunded Actuarial Accrued Liability (UAAL) or Funding Surplus

-Under the interim, short-term funding policy that is in effect through the June 30, 2008 valuation only (see Note E), the County's contributions are set equal to the normal cost rate plus amortization of any Unfunded Actuarial Accrued Liability or Funding Surplus.
-There is a UAAL if the funding ratio is less than 100%.
-There is a Funding Surplus if the ratio is greater than 100%.
-The amortization method for either is a level percentage of pay over a rolling 30-year period.

-Amortization of Gains and Losses

-Actuarial gains and losses are reflected in the unfunded actuarial accrued liability and amortized over the same period.

-Investment Rate of Return

-Future investment earnings are assumed to accrue at an annual rate of 7.75%, compounded annually, net of both investment and administrative expenses.
+Post-retirement Benefit Increases Post-retirement benefit increases of either 3% or 2% per year are assumed for the valuation in accordance with the benefits provided.
+These adjustments, which are based on the Consumer Price Index, are assumed payable each year in the future as they are less than the expected increase in the Consumer Price Index of 3.5% per year.
 This rate was adopted effective for the June 30, 2004 valuation.

-Projected Salary Increases

-Rates of annual salary increases assumed for the purpose of the valuation range from 9.98% to 4.01%.
-In addition to increases in salary due to promotions and longevity, the increases include an assumed 3.75% per annum rate of increase in the general wage level of membership.
-These rates were adopted effective for the June 30, 2004 valuation.

-Summary of Actuarial Assumptions and Methods

-Post-retirement Benefit Increases

-Post-retirement benefit increases of either 3% or 2% per year are assumed for the valuation in accordance with the benefits provided.
-These adjustments, which are based on the Consumer Price Index, are assumed payable each year in the future, as they are less than the expected increase in the Consumer Price Index of 3.5% per year.
-This rate was adopted effective for the June 30, 2004 valuation.
-Plan E members receive a pro-rated post-retirement benefit increase of 2% for service credit earned on and after June 4, 2002.
-The portion payable is based on a ratio of the member's years of service earned on and after June 4, 2002 to their total years of service.
+Plan E members receive a pro-rated post-retirement benefit increase of 2% for service credit earned after June 4, 2002.
+The portion payable is based on a ratio of the member's years of service earned after June 4, 2002 to their total years of service.
 The portion of the full 2% increase not provided for may be purchased by the member.

-Consumer Price Index

-Increase of 3.5% per annum.
+Consumer Price Index Increase of 3.5% per annum.
 This rate was adopted effective for the June 30, 2004 valuation.

-Rates of Separation from Employment

-Various rates dependent upon member's age, sex, and retirement plan.
+Rates of Separation from Employment Various rates dependent upon member's age, sex, and retirement plan.
 All terminating members are assumed to not be rehired.
-These rates were revised effective for the June 30, 2004 valuation.

-Expectation of Life after Retirement

-The same post-retirement mortality rates are used in the valuation for active members, members retired for service, and beneficiaries.
+These rates were adopted effective for the June 30, 2004 valuation.
+EXPECTATION OF LIFE AFTER RETIREMENT The same post-retirement mortality rates are used in the valuation for active members, members retired for service, and beneficiaries.
 Beneficiaries of both service retired and disability retired members are assumed to be of the opposite sex and have the same mortality as General service retired members.
 Males: General members: RP-2000 Combined Mortality Table for Males, with ages set back 2 years.
 Safety members: RP-2000 Combined Mortality Table for Males, with ages set back 3 years.
 Females: General members: RP-2000 Combined Mortality Table for Females, with ages set back 2 years.
 Safety members: RP-2000 Combined Mortality Table for Females, with ages set back 2 years.

-These rates were revised effective for the June 30, 2004 valuation.

-Expectation of Life after Disability

-Males: General members: RP-2000 Combined Mortality Table for Males, with ages set forward 3 years.
+These rates were adopted effective for the June 30, 2004 valuation.
+EXPECTATION OF LIFE AFTER DISABILITY Males: General members: RP-2000 Combined Mortality Table for Males, with ages set forward 3 years.
 Safety members: RP-2000 Combined Mortality Table for Males, with no age adjustment.
 Females: General members: RP-2000 Combined Mortality Table for Females, with ages set forward one year.
 Safety members: RP-2000 Combined Mortality Table for Females, with ages set forward 3 years.
 These rates were adopted effective for the June 30, 2001 valuation.

-Recent Changes and Their Financial Impact

-The assumptions were reviewed and changed effective for the June 30, 2004 valuation as a result of the 2004 triennial Investigation of Experience Study.
-The overall impact of these changes was to increase liabilities and reduce the normal cost rate.
-The Funded Ratio decreased from 87.2% to 82.8%.
-About half of the decrease is due to the asset loss; most of the rest is due to the new assumptions.

-Active Member Valuation Data
+RECENT CHANGES AND LACERA's investment returns have exceeded the assumed rate of 7.75% over Their Financial Impact the past two years.
+These investment gains led to an improvement in the system's funding status and a reduction in the required County contribution rate.
+The Funded Ratio increased from 82.8% to 85.8%.
+Almost all of this increase is due to the investment gain.

+2006 ANNUAL REPORT

+ACTIVE MEMBER VALUATION DATA